WHAT TO BRING TO

 Titanium white

 I like langridge, windsor & newton, Michael Harding brands.
 For a more budget friendly option, Art spectrum is fine too.
-Different brands call their pigments different names, so look for the pigment numbers (ie PY35).
+Different brands call their pigments different names, so look for the small pigment number on the back of the tube (ie PY35).